Capitol of Puerto Rico: Wings

 The central, principal block of the building, which contains the porticos and dome, is flanked on either side by a wing.
 Consisting of a Doric-style colonnade of eight columns standing on a rusticated ground floor, the wings on the main façade (north) are recessed in relation to the portico and pavilions.
 In contrast, the wings in the rear façade (south) only contain rows of windows and are recessed only in relation to the portico.
-Using the design of the main facade in the north, the wings in the eastern and western sides contain a Doric-style colonnade, but instead of freestanding columns, it has pilasters.
+Continuing the design of the main facade in the north, the wings in the eastern and western sides contain a Doric-style colonnade, but instead of freestanding columns, it has pilasters.